 EPHESIANS 2:1-5

 And Romans 8:7-8 seals it: "The mind governed by the flesh is hostile to God; it does not submit to God's law, nor can it do so.
-Those who are in the flesh cannot please God."
+Those who are in the realm of the flesh cannot please God."
 Notice the double blow.
 The unregenerate mind "does not submit" — that describes behavior.
 But it "cannot" — that describes constitutional incapacity.
 Not reluctance.
 Inability.
 The state determines the capacity, and the flesh-state cannot please God.

 How Dead Is "Dead"?
 Look in the Mirror.